 Click the See Update Progress link to view the Universal Prompt Update Progress report.
 This report shows the update availability and migration progress for all your Duo applications in-scope for Universal Prompt support.

-The Universal Prompt Update Progress report, accessible at Reports → Universal Prompt Progress in the Duo Admin Panel, acts as a centralized location for determining which of your applications will be capable of supporting the new prompt, monitoring updates to the availability of required software updates needed to support the Universal Prompt, and viewing which applications have the necessary update in place.
-Later, when the Universal Prompt becomes available, the progress report will show which applications are ready for you to activate the new prompt and which applications have already completed the full Universal Prompt UI migration.
+The Universal Prompt Update Progress report, accessible at Reports → Universal Prompt Progress in the Duo Admin Panel, acts as a centralized location for determining which of your applications have the new prompt active, monitoring updates to the availability of required software updates needed to support the Universal Prompt, and viewing which applications have the necessary update in place.